npx-json/assessment/README.md

 When a request hits the IP check service, the following happens:

-1. Extract IP Address
+1. **Extract IP Address**
-   When a request is received, the service extracts the IP address from it.
+   The service extracts the IP address from the request.

-2. Fetch Allowed Country Codes
+2. **Fetch Allowed Country Codes**
-   The service queries a MySQL database to retrieve the list of allowed country codes from the whitelisted_tb table.
+   The service queries a MySQL database to retrieve the list of allowed country codes from the `whitelisted_tb` table.
 These are stored as ISO country codes.

-3. gRPC Verification
+3. **gRPC Verification**
    The service then sends the extracted IP address and the list of allowed country codes to a gRPC API.
    The gRPC service performs the country lookup for the IP and determines whether the IP belongs to an allowed country.

-4. Response Handling
+4. **Response Handling**

-If the gRPC service returns allowed, the service responds with HTTP 200 (OK).
+   - If the gRPC service returns "allowed", the service responds with HTTP 200 (OK).

-If not allowed, the service responds with HTTP 417 (Expectation Failed).
+   - If not allowed, the service responds with HTTP 417 (Expectation Failed).

 Both the IP check service and MySQL database are deployed as separate containers (or Pods in Kubernetes) and communicate over the network.
 In the provided Kubernetes setup, they are in the same namespace and the IP check service uses the DNS name of the MySQL service to connect.
 The MySQL database persists the allowlist in a volume, so that allowed countries remain saved across restarts.